Living In Rosarito A Smooth Ride

 The proximity of Rosarito to the U.S. Border makes it easy to hold a P.O.
 Box in San Diego and retrieve your mail.
-This is a luxury many expats living further down South in Mexico don´t have.
-You can also go across the border to do you mayor banking, go shopping and visit doctors.
-Or, you can make use of local Rosarito companies that will pick your mail weekly and run small errands for you in the U.S., for a small fee, so you really don´t have to leave if you don´t want to.
+This is a luxury many ex-pats living further down South in Mexico don´t have.
+You can also go across the border to do your major banking, go shopping, and visit doctors.
+Or, you can make use of local Rosarito companies that will pick up your mail weekly and run small errands for you in the U.S., for a small fee, so you really don´t have to leave if you don´t want to.

 How does it work with utility bills in Mexico?

-You will be receiving your phone, water and electricity bills at home.
+You will be receiving your phone, water, and electricity bills at home.
 You want to pay your electric bill on time.
 Otherwise, the company will just turn off your lights!
-Some utility bills can be paid online, but most of them must be paid at the company or at a convenience stores.
+Some utility bills can be paid online, but most of them must be paid at the company or at a convenience store.
 No mailing checks like you do in the US!
-This might be worrisome if you are planning on taking a trip or are living in Rosarito part time, but there is a solution.
-Some homeowner insurance companies offer a bill paying service for a small fee.
+This might be worrisome if you are planning on taking a trip or are living in Rosarito part-time, but there is a solution.
+Some homeowner insurance companies offer a bill-paying service for a small fee.
 It is really just a matter of getting organized.

-Many expats I know use a “Go Phone” with a US phone number that you pay “as you go”.
-It can be used on both sides of the boarder, and you are not bound to a contract.
+Many ex-pats I know use a “Go Phone” with a US phone number that you pay “as you go”.
+It can be used on both sides of the border, and you are not bound to a contract.
 Services such as Magic Jack and Vonage allow you to keep your old phone number.

 After asking these questions, potential homeowners discover what we´ve known all along.
 Moving to Mexico takes some adjusting.
 But choosing Rosarito for your retirement holds so many advantages, you will find it a breeze to adapt to your new and exciting life!

 From the Baja Real Estate Group Marketing Staff.
 For more information, please contact Kathy Katz at Kathy.katz@BajaREgroup.com.